Modern Slavery Act Transparency Statement 2026

 All colleagues employed directly by the Society are vetted and referenced before they begin work to ensure they have the right to work in the UK.

-Once employed, our colleagues are contractually required to adhere to our policies and standards that provide requirements and guidance to help ensure the risk of slavery and human trafficking in the business or supply chains is limited and encourage concerns to be reported.
+Once employed, our colleagues are contractually required to adhere to our policies and standards.
+Providing the requirements and guidance helps ensure that the risk of slavery and human trafficking in the business or supply chains is limited and encourages concerns to be reported.

-In 2023, the Society maintained its accreditation as a Living Wage employer by the Living Wage Foundation.
-As part of our commitment to Fair Reward, we have paid at least the real Living Wage to all colleagues since 2014.
+In 2025, the Society maintained its accreditation as a Living Wage employer by the Living Wage Foundation.
+As part of our commitment to Fair Reward, we have paid at least the real Living Wage to all colleagues since 2014 and we have been an accredited Living Wage Employer since 2019.

 We formally recognise the Leeds Building Society Colleague Association as the only independent trade union available to colleagues for the purposes of consultation on the terms and conditions of employment at the Society.